patrickmaynard/no-direct-implementation-attribute/README.md

 ```

+### Instructions for installation

+todo.
+Assume we have docker and composer, along with one of the static analysis tools mentioned above.

 ### A few things to keep in mind:

 * The allowedExtenders list can contain a mix of interfaces in the same namespace and interfaces in other